Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 Darcy nodded understanding.

-"He’s also away right now," Melissa added ."So...what do you want me to do?"
+"He’s also away right now," Melissa added ."So... what do you want me to do?"
 She had always been a cautious one.

 "Watch for Hierarchy influence, of course.
 Mostly, watch Niral and see how they interact.
 We don’t want a ‘honeypot’ scenario."